codenteq/laerx/README.md

     DB_PASSWORD=
 ```

-If you are using Docker and run this:
+> If you are using Docker and run this:

 ```bash
     ./vendor/bin/sail artisan migrate --seed
 ```

-Or:
+> Or

 ```bash
     php artisan migrate --seed